Military of the Warring States: Qin campaign against the Yue tribes (214 BC)

 In 214 BC, Qin Shi Huang ordered the construction of the Lingqu Canal, which in its completion stretched 2,000 kilometers north to south, linking the Xiang River and Li River.
 The new canal allowed the Qin to send armies and colonists south to conquer the Baiyue, annexing lands stretching from Fujian to Guangdong.

-Shang Yang's Reforms
+Shang Yang's reforms

 The rapid growth of Qin's military began with the adoption of Shang Yang's Legalist reforms beginning in 361 BC.
 Shang Yang was originally a minor official in the state of Wei, but failed to gain recognition there and defected to Qin in 361 BC.
 Shang Yang personally led the Qin army to wage war on his native homeland and recovered territory previously lost to Wei.
 This forced Wei to shift its capital eastward to Daliang in 340 BC.
-Unfortunately, after the death of Duke Xiao of Qin in 338 BC, Shang Yang was accused of treason and killed.
+After the death of Duke Xiao of Qin in 338 BC, Shang Yang was accused of treason and killed.

 Shang Yang's reforms encompassed a broad ranging overhaul of Qin society which centralized political power and geared society towards greater agricultural efficiency and mass military conscription.